extension/publish/wp-content/plugins/talki-embeddable-forums/readme.txt

 * Automatically brings a returning member to their last unread reply

-###Plans:
-####Free:
-* Unlimited posting
-* Unlimited members
-* 15 recent topics
-* 5 forums
-* API access
-####Pro (as low as $2.95/month)
-* Everything listed above and...
-* Unlimited topics
-* Unlimited forums
-* Private forums
-* SEO package

 == Installation ==

 ###Wordpress Admin Panel
-Automatic when down through your wp-admin panel [(tutorial with screenshots)](http://www.help.tal.ki/home/embedding-talki-forums/embed-talki-into-wordpress "Step-by-step guide for adding the plugin to your Wordpress Install")
+Automatic when done through your wp-admin panel [(tutorial with screenshots)](http://www.help.talkiforum.com/home/embedding-talki-forums/embed-talki-into-wordpress "Step-by-step guide for adding the plugin to your Wordpress Install")

 ###Manual installation
-1. Upload `talki.php` to the `/wp-content/plugins/` directory
+1. Upload `talki.zip` to the `/wp-content/plugins/` directory
 1. Unzip the compressed plugin
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Configure your forum directly on your site, just head to the new 'Forums' page that was created.
+1. You will now find a "Forum" tab on your site, and Talki Settings on your Wordpress admin page Settings menu

 == Frequently Asked Questions ==
 = How do I customize it to my site? =